woman writing on whiteboard

 5. New Work Locations

-In the future, working from somewhere else than traditional offices will be the New Normal.
-Be it working from home, using coworking spaces or coworking cafés, travelling the world as a digital nomad, practicing coworking and -living or in any other form, we are convinced that the spots where we open (and close) our laptops will be more diverse than they are now.
-Flex Work also implies that these forms may be mixed and matched just like frozen yoghurt toppings!
+In the future, working from somewhere other than traditional offices will be the new normal.
+Be it working from home, using coworking spaces or coworking cafés, travelling the world as a digital nomad, or coworking, we are convinced that the spots where we open (and close) our laptops will be more diverse than they are now.
+Flex work also implies that these forms may be mixed and matched just like frozen yoghurt toppings!

 6. Change, change, change (& more change)

 We don’t see the future of work as something we will one day achieve and retain.
 On the contrary, the concept is inherently flexible and continues to change all the time.
-One variable will be people themselves: through continuous development, strengths are fostered, and weaknesses are worked on.
+One variable will be people themselves: through continuous development, strengths are fostered, and weaknesses improved upon.
 Training and development will be increasingly important.
 Furthermore, external variables such as workplace environment, digital tools, work processes etc. will continue to develop and change.

 stylish office areaworkplace-management